sachinboban/datavis-fifa20-dashboard/docs/peer_feedback.md

    This would give the user a fair idea about how better the player is w.r.t. to each skill among all the players in our dataset.

-3. **Add Seach option**: This idea has been further extended to have a search (filter) option for each of the attributes in the player list.
+3. **Add Search option**: This idea has been further extended to have a search (filter) option for each of the attributes in the player list.
 Not only can a player search for a player, he can filter/search within any of the attributes in our list.